max-wn/tutorials/tutorials/archlinux.md

 * newsboat                  --> rss feed
 * perl-image-exiftool       --> Reader and rewriter of EXIF informations that supports raw files
 * calibre                   --> e-book management application
-* mpv                       --> video player
-* youtube-dl                --> A command-line program to download videos from YouTube.com and a few more sites
 * ffmoeg                    --> Complete solution to record, convert and stream audio and video
 * krita                     --> edit and paint images
 * gimp                      --> GNU Image Manipulation Program